Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Numerical applications

 \subsubsection{Enzyme Data}

-Figures \ref{enzyme_plots_A}, \ref{enzyme_plots_B}, and \ref{enzyme_plots_C}, the left plot displays the discrepancy plot $d_{n}^k$, where a $k = 2$, component GMM summary provides a reasonable approximation to the posterior predictive distribution under the BP, DPM, and MFM.
-This conclusion is supported by the fact that the average value of the discrepancy function $\bar{d}_{n}^k$ is close to zero for the different models when $k\geq 2$.
-We display the results of our method using GMM summary estimates, using $K^* = 2$, and $K^* = 4$ components, on the plots of the center, for Figures \ref{enzyme_plots_A}, \ref{enzyme_plots_B}, and \ref{enzyme_plots_C} (blue dot-dashed line), compared with the expected posterior of the different models (black dashed line).
-The gray ribbons are the 95\% credible interval of the posterior summary, where the red line indicates the posterior summary average.
-We display the cluster summary estimate for the conditional (first line) and k-means (second line) losses, equipped with uncertainty estimates.
+Figure \ref{enzyme1} shows the results of our method on the enzyme data.
+In plots (a), (b), and (c), the left plots display the discrepancy function $d_{n}^k$, where a summary estimates with $k = 2$ components provides a reasonable approximation to the posterior predictive distribution under the BP, DPM, and MFM models.
+This is supported by the fact that the average value of the discrepancy function $\bar{d}_{n}^k$ is close to zero for all models.
+The center plots show the summary estimates with $K^* = 2$ and $K^* = 4$ components (blue dot-dashed line), compared with the expected posterior of each model (black dashed line).
+The gray ribbons represent the 95\% credible intervals of the posterior summaries, with the red line indicating the posterior average.
+Cluster summaries for the conditional (row 1) and k-means (row 2) losses are also displayed, with associated uncertainty estimates.

-In Figure \ref{examp_post_comp} (b), we observe the posterior distribution of the number of clusters under the BP, DPM, and MFM models.
+In Figure \ref{post_acidity_enzyme} (b), we observe the posterior distribution of the number of clusters under the BP, DPM, and MFM models.
+Under the BP model, the posterior concentrates around 14 components, whereas for the DPM and MFM models, they concentrate between three and four components.